MortezaNedaei/Clean-Weather/README.md

 - Some of objects in observation field in the api/estonia/current/ endpoint, have an empty string for their `wmocode`.
   So we can't make an API call for this places. instead we can show details from previous screen.
 - The API doesn't provide any image url for the place.
 So it's better to use some random images from network to have a better UX.
+- Some place ids in the `estonia/current` response, could not be found in `world/locations/{id}`.
+So you might see handled error of `Network Error: Not Found`

 ### Backlog